Nissan SR20 Forum Nissan SR20 Forum Header Right

 AGX's will work with your stock OEM springs just fine.
 Mated with some Progress sway bars, and you would have a much improved daily driver over the stock suspension.

-Originally Posted by Same thread as above
+Same thread as above said:

 I just want the AGX's i dont care about lowering.... for now I just want to get rid of my current setup.